Children's groups

 Museum of Resistance and Deportation

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the 1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while the first group tours the museum, the second participates in a workshop.

-Visit: discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

 Workshop: 1933-1945.
-Twelve years were enough to exterminate nearly 6 million Jewish women, men and children.
-In occupied Europe, what means and tools did the Nazis and the collaborating Vichy government use to implement their anti-Semitic policies?
-Drawing on a variety of archives, students will discover how people's lives were affected by the laws of exclusion and the genocidal process.
-Faced with the violence of persecution, men and women risked their lives to help and save Jews from extermination.
+Twelve years were enough to exterminate nearly 6 million Jewish women, men, and children.
+In occupied Europe, what means and tools did the Nazis and the collaborationist Vichy government use to implement their anti-Semitic policies?
+Using various archives, students discover life stories confronted with exclusion laws and the genocidal process.
+Faced with the violence of persecution, women and men risked their lives and committed themselves to helping and saving Jews from extermination.

 Group size: 1 class divided into 2 groups (up to 18 students per group)